13 Beloved Books That Didn’t Age Well

 It’s no surprise that a story set in the Civil War–era Confederacy includes some revisionist history.
 In Margaret Mitchell’s Gone With the Wind, African American slaves toil happily in the fields, singing and laughing as their owners flit around in pretty dresses and suits.
 Glazing over a dark period in American history isn’t just old-fashioned, according to Peter Feuerherd, professor of journalism at St. John’s University in New York.
 In an academic article published in 2017, Feuerherd wrote that pretending slavery wasn’t damaging is downright dangerous.

 Craving a realistic read about southern women during the Civil War?
 We were riveted by Karen Abbott’s Liar, Temptress, Soldier, Spy: Four Women Undercover in the Civil War.
 The brave heroines in this story have memorable personalities like Scarlett O’Hara—but without the racist undertones.
-Find out the 10 books everyone lies about reading.

 The Little House on the Prairie series